WICG/aom/element-handles-explainer.md

 * There is also the combined case, where an element in one shadow tree needs to refer to an element in a sibling shadow tree (or any relationship that is not a direct ancestor/descendant relationship).
 A complete solution should work in this case as well.
   * An example of when this is needed is described by Nolan Lawson: [ARIA element reflection across non-descendant/ancestor shadow roots](https://github.com/WICG/aom/issues/192).

-This problem has been discussed for several years, and there have been many proposed solutions.
+The cross-root ARIA problem has been discussed for several years, and there have been many proposed solutions.
 Existing proposals are described below, in the **Alternative Solutions** sections.
-The proposal here draws on the ideas from many of the other proposals.
+This proposal draws on the ideas from many of the other proposals.

 ## Proposal: Element Handles

 Element handles are a way to refer to an element inside a shadow tree from an ID reference attribute like `aria-labelledby` or `for`, while preserving shadow DOM encapsulation.
 Handles can be summed up as "like [shadow parts](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/part), but for ID references."
-Much of the API is designed to be parallel to the shadow parts API, and follows similar syntax.
+Much of the API is designed to be parallel to the shadow parts API and follows similar syntax.

 **Goals**